*This post may contain affiliate links at no extra cost to you. See disclosure for details.

 So you’ve done everything else, won the challenge and have them saying “Yes this one is it!”

-Your work isn’t over.
+Your job isn’t over yet.
 To make sure they don’t forget you, sink that hook and pull them to where you want them to be.
 It could be on your email list, you may want them to follow you on social, whatever you do don’t let them (the ideal ones) leave without meaningful interaction.

 Here’s how I do it on my about page: